mvolkmann/blog/src/swift/SwiftUI.md

 For example, if only a 3x image is provided, it will be scaled down for use in devices that prefer 2x and 1x images?

+To supply a single image for a given Image Set in `Assets.xcassets`:

+- Select the image set.
+- Open the Inspector panel on the right.
+- Select the Attributes tab (4th).
+- Change the value for "Scales" to "Single Scale".
+- Paste an image into the All - Universal box.

 Icons from SF Symbols can be used by specifying their name as the `systemName` argument.
 For example, `Image(systemName: "cloud.snow")`.